raft-tech/TANF-app/CONTRIBUTING.md

 All active development takes place in [raft-tech/TANF-app](https://github.com/raft-tech/TANF-app).
 Please submit community pull requests, bug reports, and feature requests there rather than to `HHS/TANF-app`.

 Security vulnerabilities must be reported privately through the [HHS responsible disclosure portal](https://hhs.responsibledisclosure.com), not through issues or pull requests in either repository.
+After submitting, email a copy to both [tanfdata@acf.hhs.gov](mailto:tanfdata@acf.hhs.gov) and [tdp-devs@teamraft.com](mailto:tdp-devs@teamraft.com).
+Include both addresses whenever contacting the repository owners about a security vulnerability.
 See [SECURITY.md](./SECURITY.md) for reporting guidance.

 We're so thankful you're considering contributing to an [open source project of the U.S. government](https://code.gov/)!
 If you're unsure about anything, please feel free to reach out to the points of contact documented in the project readme.
 The worst that can happen is you'll be politely asked to change something.
 We appreciate all friendly contributions.